openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_add.rst

 any container page.
 For more information, see :ref:`Components that Contain Other Components`.

-For example, you can add an HTML component and a video to Group A.
+For example, you can add a Text component and a video to Group A.

 .. image:: ../../../../shared/images/a_b_test_child_expanded.png
  :alt: An image of an expanded content experiment component with an HTML and